Beacon Object Files

 What are the advantages of BOFs?

 One of the key roles of a command & control platform is to provide ways to use external post-exploitation functionality.
 Cobalt Strike already has tools to use PowerShell, .NET, and Reflective DLLs.
 These tools rely on an OPSEC expensive fork&run pattern that involves a process create and injection for each post-exploitation action.
-BOFs have a lighter footprint.
-They run inside of a Beacon process and are memory can be controlled using the malleable c2 profile within the process-inject block.
+BOFs have a lighter footprint as they run within the Beacon process.
+BOFs memory can be controlled using the malleable c2 profile within the process-inject block or the memory can be provided by a UDRL through the Beacon User Data.

 BOFs are also very small.
 A UAC bypass privilege escalation Reflective DLL implementation may weigh in at 100KB+.
 The same exploit, built as a BOF, is <3KB.
 This can make a big difference when using bandwidth constrained channels, such as DNS.